Featured Post

 Bathsheba means love.
 King David impregnated Bathsheba.
 She was the wife of his most loyal military officer.
 He had her husband killed.
 And their baby died.
 I think what is missed so often in her story is this, she could not refuse the advances of a King.
 She was not doing anything wrong.
 David was to blame in this situation.
 And she suffered the consequences.
 She eventually becomes one of David's wives and bore Solomon, David's chosen heir.
 (2 Samuel 11:1-27)

 Those are the four.
 The "grandmothers" of Christ.
 Talk about a family tree!
 Not one had it easy.
 In the stories we see loss, rejection, fear, deception, tragedy, sadness, uncertainty, poor choices, regret, unfairness and so much more.
 These women were not perfect.
-The all spent more their time covered in ashes (ashes symbolize destruction and represent mourning).
+They all spent more of their time covered in ashes (ashes symbolize destruction and represent mourning).
 They were broken.
 God saw fit to use them, anyway.
 Not only that, He names them.
 Isaiah 61 was a prophecy predicting the coming of Jesus, and what he would do.
-These women represented the broken hearted, the poor, those who needed freedom, and may need vengeance and me.
+These women represented the broken hearted, the poor, those who needed freedom (and maybe vengeance), and me.
 Maybe they represent you, too?
 Even in their brokenness, they were enough.
 And so are we.
 God has never expected perfection from us, in fact, He knows it is not possible.
 That is the whole reason Christ came, to right the wrongs, heal the hurt, clear the way by paying our ransom, and place our crowns.

 MORE THAN A SWORD